jannis-kiriasis/digibooking/README.md

 ### Homepage features - index.html

 4.	**Hero image with page headline**
     While the block used is the same appearing on services.html, its content is unique.
-The heading 'Do you want to boost your hotel online direct bookings?' provides to the users a very clear idea of what the website is about.
-The sub-line 'Leverage the power of Google Search to get the bookings you need' also specify that the online services Digibooking provide are related to Google Search.
+The heading 'Do you want to boost your hotel online direct bookings?' provides the users with a very clear idea of what the website is about.
+The sub-line 'Leverage the power of Google Search to get the bookings you need' also specifies that the online services Digibooking provide are related to Google Search.

-    The illustration reminds of an online hotel room booking.
+    The illustration recalls an online hotel room booking.

     **Hero mobile**
     ![Hero-mobile](./README-files/hero-mobile.png)